theovassiliou/hc2-tools/README.md

 `hc2DownloadScene -u <fibaroHc2Login> -p <secretPassword> --url http://<ip.address.of.hc2> -i -t`

-This tests the connection to your Fibaro HC2 system and creates a config-file in `~/.hc2-tool/*` so that you do not have to reenter the information in subsequent to the hc2-tools calls.
+This tests the connection to your Fibaro HC2 system and creates a config-file in `~/.hc2-tool/*` so that you do not have to reenter the information subsequent to the hc2-tools calls.
 Of course, you have to replace `<fibaroHc2Login>` and `<secretPassword>` with your credentials, and `<ip.address.of.hc2>` with the IP or DNS of your Fibaro HC2 system.

-To test the successfull configuration just use
+To test the successful configuration just use

 `hc2DownloadScene -t` which should get you the same result as above.
-All h2-tools use the same configuration file, so you don't have to configure the individually.
-Actually you could perfom this configuration steps, with any of the tools.
+All hc2-tools use the same configuration file, so you don't have to configure them individually.
+You could perform these configuration steps, with any of the tools.

-If you would like to learn about more about the technology in the background take a look at [TECHNOLOGY.md](TECHNOLOGY.md).
+If you would like to learn more about the technology in the background take a look at [TECHNOLOGY.md](TECHNOLOGY.md).

 ## Installation From Source